CriMenghini/cenda/README.md

   - G(n,p) model : a graph is constructed by connecting nodes randomly.
 Each edge is included in the graph with probability p independent from every other edge.

 * BFS.py : implement the breadth-first search for all nodes of the graph.

+*part 4 : generate a fat tree topology graph and find all paths connecting a given source ToR and a given destination ToR.
+Find also all disjoint paths.y